m110/airplanes/README.md

 | `speed`   | Speed of the enemy, if different than default.                               |
 | `path`    | Path of the enemy.
 If not provided, the enemy moves in the facing direction. |
 | `spawn`   | Group spawn, if a group of enemies needs to spawn at once.                   |

+The `path` should point to either a polygon or a polyline object in the same layer.
+If a polyline is used, the enemy will follow the path and keep moving in the facing direction after the last point.
+Polygon paths work like loops.

 ### Spawning